The Myxomycetes of Clyne Wood, Swansea

 Where To Find Myxomycetes

 Myxomycetes are most commonly found as sporocarps, though a freshly emerged plasmodium can sometimes be seen.
-Sprocarps range in size from less than 1mm to over 1m, most are just a few millimeters tall.
+Sprocarps range in size from less than 1mm to aethalia that can be over 1m across, most are just a few millimeters tall.
 Fortunately a single plasmodium can produce many hundreds if not thousands of sporocarps which can cover quite a lage area making them a lot easier to find.
 Most myxomycetes are found on dead wood or on leaf litter but also occur on the bark of living trees, dung, herbaceous litter and even on living plants.
 Careful examination of peices of dead wood while out on a walk will often result in the discovery of these beautiful and fascinating organisms.

 Clyne Wood Myxomycetes